Sheldon Peck: Public Education

 Prior to the 1820s, free public education was not considered a responsibility of government.
 The reform movements of the 19th century, however, changed that view, and Peck in particular supported free public education as a means to protect democracy against ignorance.

 Upon his arrival in Babcock's Grove in 1836, Peck established a school in his house.
 He personally paid the salary for the school's teacher, Amelda Powers Dodge, and invited all the children in the area to attend classes.
 He later erected another building on his property for use as a school and public meeting space.
 Peck later served as superintendent of a Sunday school organized by the local Methodist church.

 Death and legacy

 Peck died on March 19, 1869, survived by his wife and ten of his thirteen children.
 He is buried in the Lombard Cemetery.
 His youngest son, Frank, kept a diary which historians find very useful in documenting negro spirituals as well as the Underground Railroad.

 Sheldon Peck Homestead

 Sheldon Peck's 1839 house was donated to the Lombard Historical Society by his granddaughter.
 It is now operated as the Sheldon Peck Homestead, a museum dedicated to Peck's work as an activist and artist.
 The house is listed on the register of the National Underground Railroad Network to Freedom as a confirmed Underground Railroad site.
+In 2022, an Illinois State Historical Society historical marker, co-sponsored by the Lombard Historical Society and the William G. Pomeroy Foundation, was added to the site.